Still34/AffinityPatcher/README.md

 # AffinityPatcher

 Simple application for patching license activation amongst Affinity v2.x/v1.x and DxO products.

+## Supported Platforms

+- Windows
+- macOS and Linux are not supported.
+    - A Linux build for the patcher is still provided in case you wish to patch the Windows version and run the product under WINE.

 ## Patches

 ### Affinity
-- Licensecheck (entitlement to run)
+- License check (entitlement to run)
 - Eula acceptance
 - Crash report uploading
 - Analytics upload

 ### DxO
 - Features
     - IsActivated
     - IsTemporary
     - IsDemo
     - IsValid
     - RemainingOfflineDays
     - RemainingDays
 - Activation
     - IsElite

 ## Usage

-- You can get products from all supported companies on their website - whose links are not provided here.
+1. Obtain the product installer and install it as usual.
+The links are not provided here.
 Do your own homework.
+1. Make sure the desired application is not running.
+1. Extract the patcher to your directory of choice.
+1. Open a of your favorite shell (`cmd`, `powershell`, `pwsh`, etc.) and navigate to the directory; you may need to run your shell as Administrator if your product is installed under `Program Files`.
+1. Execute the patcher with arguments that targets the directory containing the product (e.g., `./AffinityPatcher.exe --input C:\Affinity\Photos --keep --verbose`)

 ```
 Description: